 The Las Morras Property, which is 100% owned by the Company, is comprised of one exploration permit that covers an area of 6,816 hectares and is located in the eastern part of the Badajoz province.
 More than 300 large gold nuggets and samples of high grade, gold-bearing quartz vein boulders have been identified by local farmers using metal detectors.
 Gold-bearing boulders ranging up to 0.5 metres ("m") in diameter have been identified.
 Other than the exploration activities carried out by the Company and prospecting by local residents, there is no history of exploration on the Las Morras Property; however, Roman-era gold mine workings have been identified within the Property.
 In April 2013, the Company submitted five new exploration applications to the mines bureau of the Extremadura Regional Government covering an area adjacent to its Las Morras exploration permit.
-The applications were accepted in June 2013 and permits were granted in February 2014.
+The applications were accepted in June 2013 and it is expected that exploration permits will be granted in second quarter of 2015.
 The Property was expanded because the geochemical anomalies comprising the Northwestern area trends off the Property and there have been a number of additional areas where gold nuggets have been observed and historical workings identified outside of the existing property boundary.
 The new area will cover nearly 45,000 hectares totaling 1,500 claims that are grouped in five new exploration permits named "Manchuela", "El Alandre", "Matajarda", "Las Matillas" and "Garbayuela".
-See Figure 1 below.